The State Program on Broadband Infrastructure Development in Georgia

 Under the project is established new EU4Digital ‘’digital skills (eSkills)’’, ‘’ICT Innovation (ICT Innovation)’’, ‘’electronic identification and trust services; network and information security and cyber security (Trust&Secure)’’, “electronic Trade (eTrade)’’, ‘’electronic health (eHealth)’’ and electronic communications regulatory authorities EU4Digital: Telecom networks.

+For each network development and harmonization with the EU countries action plans and projects have been defined.
 All relevant institutions are involved in the EU4Digital networks and the Ministry of Economy and Sustainable Development (Communications, Information and modern technologies Department) is the HDM project coordinator.

 Postal Sector Reform and elaboration of regulatory framework

-Draft Law of Georgian on Post
+Draft Law of Georgia on Post

 Information Access Center (IAC) and Internet Service Center for blind and weak eye-sighted persons